mariades/mariades.github.io/teaching.md

     lastmod: 2017-11-02
     changefreq: weekly
 ---
-My primary aims in teaching theatre history is to make history significant for my students’ present.
+My primary aim in teaching theatre history is to make history significant for my students’ present.
 To do that, I emphasize the interplay between performance and culture: how theatre can be used to understand society and how social dynamics influence theatre making at different points in time.

 <br/>